casesandberg/buffer-redux-hover/README.md

 ### hovered prop

-the hovered prop is set to `true` on `MyComponent` when the mouse is hovering it.
+The hovered prop is set to `true` on `MyComponent` when the mouse is hovering over it.
 Otherwise it's set to false.

 ### Choosing Id's